Ashwin-Rajesh/ComputerVision_Tinkerhub/README.md

-# ComputerVision_Tinkerhub
-Project made for tinkerhub computervision using pytorch program,

 # Decoding sign language
   Using object classification to recognise hand signs and decode sign language.
 Will be using a normal CNN with softmax output layer.
 Preprocessing will include detecting the hand and cropping the image to make classification easier.
 The dataset can be that of American Sign Language, or Indian Sign Language, with the former being more abundant.